erkkah/flipdisc/README.md

 ##### Writing Display Scripts
 Display scripts must define a global variable `code` that contains the class implementation.
-The class must define the methods `onSetup(configuration, dataSource)` and `onFrame(oldFrame, timePassedInSeconds, frameCallback)`.
+The class must define the methods `onSetup(configuration, dataSource)` and `onFrame(oldFrame, timePassedInSeconds)`.
 The `onSetup` method is called each time the animator reaches a Display Script in the mode list, to prepare for an animation sequence.
 After that, the `onFrame` method is called repeatedly to update the display.
-The `frameCallback` must be called with `frameCallback(newFrame, timeToNextFrameMS)`.
-If `timeToNextFrameMS` is falsy, the animator will move on to the next script in the mode list.
+To update the display, modify the bitmap passed in `oldFrame`.
+Return the milliseconds to the next call to `onFrame`.
+Returning zero will tell the animator to move on to the next script in the mode list.

-*NOTE: Not calling `frameCallback` at all halts the animation.*

 Example:
 ```javascript